Rookie QB Lock leads Broncos after win in NFL debut

 “I can just ... start being the face of these guys around here, especially in the huddle,” he said.
 “Just being able to show them a little bit more of me as a leader.
 Even out there on the field in the game, not necessarily practice, but even out on the field they saw a little bit of my confidence last week.
 I’m hoping that we can come out and play extremely well, and hopefully we can keep building confidence for everyone.”

-The Texans are also feeling confident after getting their first win over the Patriots since 2010 with a 28-22 victory last week.
-Watson threw three touchdown passes and had his first career TD reception on a trick play to lead Houston to the win and earn his third AFC offensive player of the week award this season.
+The Texans are also feeling confident after getting their first win over the Patriots since 2010, a 28-22 victory last week.
+Watson threw three touchdown passes and had his first career TD reception on a trick play to lead Houston and earn his third AFC offensive player of the week award this season.

 Though Houston is feeling good after the big win, the Texans know they can’t be overconfident as they chase their fourth AFC South title in five seasons.